rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## Asynchronous execution

 Asynchronous execution of tasks are a key component of both apps.
 There are two methods for asynchronous execution.
 One is utilizing *callback functions* or *completion handlers*, which trigger next action when task is completed.
 The second is utilize Swift´s `async` and `await` utilities for asynchronous execution.
 Utilizing `async` and `await` makes the code simpler and cleaner.
-The need for callback functions are reduced.
+The need for *completion handlers* are reduced.
 And lesser code is better code.

 All code which utilizes asynchronous execution are shared between the two apps.
 The `Process` object is where the real work is done.
 Input to the `Process` are the command to execute and the parameters for the command.
 The `Process` object utilizes Combine for monitoring process termination and output, when needed by the apps, from the command.